catalyst-cooperative/pudl-zenodo-storage/README.md

 the regular environment, the sandbox can be wiped clean at any time.
 When testing uploads, you'll want to upload to the sandbox first.

-One last thing-- this repo refers to Zenodo archives for particular datasets as "depositions".
+One last thing-- Zenodo archives for particular datasets are referred to as "depositions".
 Each dataset is it's own deposition that gets created when the dataset is first uploaded to Zenodo and versioned as the source releases new data that gets uploaded to Zenodo.

 ## Installation